 Experience flying in style and luxury as you take an aerial tour of the Seychelles islands.
 There’s a 15, 130, and 90-minute scenic flights to take you on various themed experiences.
 Explore the diverse lagoon of Seychelles from above and opt for a private picnic in the most secluded spots.

 Here at Nomad Capitalist, we believe that you should go where you’re treated best.
-So we can help you create a financial and citizenship strategy specifically crafted for your unique preferences and lifestyle.
+We help seven and eight-figure investors, entrepreneurs, and global citizens create a holistic offshore strategy specifically crafted for their unique preferences and lifestyle.